riyadshauk/coupon-retailer-shopper-app/ClientAPI/README.md

 No more data in response.
 shopper with id of 1 is logged in with token of WhSlE04FSre/UYZzNDRAQQ==, set to expire at 2018-10-17T06:38:27Z No more data in response.
-Retrieved relevant coupons for shopper with status of 404, and headers of {"content-length":"9","date":"Wed, 17 Oct 2018 01:38:27 GMT"}, and a body of Not found
+Retrieved relevant coupons for shopper with status of 200, and headers of {"content-type":"application/json; charset=utf-8","content-length":"2","date":"Thu, 18 Oct 2018 07:28:28 GMT"}, and a body of []
 No more data in response.
 Attempted to update location for shopper with status of 200, and headers of {"content-type":"application/json; charset=utf-8","content-length":"70","date":"Wed, 17 Oct 2018 01:38:27 GMT"}, and a body of {"email":"a@b.c","id":1,"latitude":1.5,"name":"riyad","longitude":1.5}
 $